 Whenever I do one of these articles, I always want to start out with a disclaimer: scuba diving is a very safe sport, and what risks there are, rarely come from sharks, moray eels and other aquatic life, but from human error.

-That being said, there are certain animals that you might encounter under water that it makes good sense to steer clear of.
+That being said, there are certain animals that you might encounter under water that good sense would advise you to steer clear of.

 Remember, touch nothing, leave only bubbles, take only pictures.

-Which animals are the most dangerous is an ongoing debate, as it is hard to find data on the subject.
-Scientists often have to rely on the accounts from shocked eyewitnesses, who are rarely trained at marine life identification, often making their statements questionable.
+Which animals are the most dangerous one remains an ongoing debate, as it is hard to find data on the subject.
+Scientists often have to rely on the accounts from shocked eyewitnesses, who are rarely trained at marine life identification, often making their witness statements unreliable.

 Do you know How To Become An Environmentally Friendly Diver?

-But this list seeks to outline 10 animals that are definitely among the most dangerous ones out there, based on available knowledge, but not in any specific order.
+But this list seeks, nonetheless, to outline 10 animals that are definitely among the most dangerous ones out there, based on available knowledge and not in any particular order.

 This fish, equal parts fascinating and appalling, makes the list because of its combination of being a master of camouflage and packing more deadly poison than any other fish in the sea.

 They’re not aggressive and do not attack, using their poisonous stingers merely as defensive weapons.
-But because they blend in so well with rocky outcrops and coral reefs, humans often find themselves inadvertently stung by them.
+But because they blend in so well with rocky outcrops and coral reefs, humans find themselves inadvertently stung by them.
 Though such encounters are rare, they still rank as one of the most dangerous animals.

 Small, but (potentially) deadly, these tiny, sand-colored octopi can be hard to spot, but pack a poisonous punch.
 They display their blue rings when they feel threatened, and if needed, can deliver a tiny, often painless, bite, which delivers one of the most potent poisons in any marine animal.